|To gain a better understanding of this type of guided visitor behavior see the linear navigation diagram below.|

 Linear navigation diagram

-Arrange your webpage links so that they only permit movement in a straight line from one page to another.
-By doing this you are setting up your website basic layout in such a way as to compel the visitor to start at one end and continue to a conclusion.
+Arrange your webpage links in such a manner that they only permit movement in a straight line from one page to another.
+By doing this you are setting up the basic layout of your website in such a way as to compel the visitor to start at one end and continue to a conclusion.
 This is straight line (i.e. linear) navigation.

 Sometimes you might want your visitor to view a thread of information in a linear fashion with the option of back clicking.
 This is where reciprocal linking works well.
 Below is a diagram that explains how this is done.

 Reciprocal navigation, just like linear navigation, follows a straight line through a website.
 But, it allows the visitor to move back and forth between a series of pages of content.
 To do this set-up your links with a start page an end page and provide reciprocal links that tie the intermediate pages together.
 This method of navigation will keep your visitor in one area of your website until they decide to opt out.
 Basically this is how a web browser works.
 The back and forward buttons in the toolbar perform this reciprocal function.
 You can move forward or back in your browser window but always in a straight line.